Celebrating Pear Month: A Journey from Our Orchard to Your Table

 What It Means to Be a Price Taker

 Pear growers are what’s called price takers.
-That means we don’t set the price for our fruit.
+This means we don’t set the price for our fruit.

 Each fall, we harvest our pears and send them to the packing house.
 From there, they are: